Illan Meslier: 2022–23 season

 Meslier's performance against Liverpool on 29 October 2022, in which he made nine saves to give his side a 2–1 away win and take them out of the relegation zone, saw him awarded the Premier League Man of the Match award.
-He made his 100th appearance for Leeds at Elland Road on 4 January 2023, in a 2–2 draw with West Ham.
+He made his 100th appearance for Leeds at home on 4 January 2023, in a 2–2 draw with West Ham United.